 One very important reality to understand is that there are lots of individuals involved when rezoning land in NYC.
 They will have opinions and concerns; this is to be expected.
 They may be open to a rezoning but not open to your exact proposal.
 Negotiations on the exact zoning districts can happen and you may get a rezoning but not the exact one you had hoped for.
-You may also get exactly what you request.
-Every rezoning will be assessed on its own merits.
+You may also get exactly what you request, every rezoning will be assessed on its own merits.

-The Borough President of the affected area will review your application and can provide comments recommendations or waive their right to do so.
+The Borough President of the affected area will review your application and can provide comments, recommendations, or waive their right to do so.

 You need to consider how your proposal will affect the neighborhood.
 Will it be positive or negative?
 Will it cause traffic or parking problems?
-Will it create jobs, or kill jobs?
+Will it create jobs, or reduce jobs?
 Does a new development block views from public areas or provide new opportunities to an underserved area?

 City Planning Commission